stacked-git/stgit/README.md

 ### Dependencies

 StGit is written in pure Python with no third-party Python dependencies.
-StGit currently supports Python version 2.6, 2.7, 3.4, 3.5, 3.6, 3.7,
+StGit supports Python versions >= 3.5.
-and 3.8, although support for Python 2 will be dropped in a future release.

 StGit works within the context of a Git repository by running `git` commands.
 [Git](https://git-scm.com) 2.2.0 or newer is required.